Huerte/Gitomation/Inspirational_Quote.md

 ### "He who has overcome his fears will truly be free." - Aristotle
 ### "Where violence reigns, reason is weak." - Nicolas Chamfort
 ### "Your next step is simple.
 You are the first domino." - Gary W. Keller
+### "It's better to stand by someone's side than by yourself." - Jack London